 What Does Coronavirus Mean for Your Pool?

-COVID has affected every part of the country, with many schools having remote learning and many people working from home and taking measures to practice social distancing or even social isolation.
-All of this time at the house provides the perfect opportunity to utilize your pool as an escape!
+COVID-19 has affected the entire country over the past year, with people working and doing school from home.
+We’re all getting a little stir crazy, but all of this time at the house provides the perfect opportunity to utilize your pool as an escape!
 If you’re concerned about how coronavirus affects spending time in the pool, we’re here to help answer your questions!
 Take a look and see why now is a better time than ever to escape to your backyard oasis.

 Frequently Asked Questions About Coronavirus and Your Pool